 Taqueria el Sabor

-Housed in a former fast food restaurant building, Taqueria el Sabor won’t win any awards for snappy décor, but for flavors that pop, this casual Mexican restaurant gets a lot of attention.
+Housed in a former fast food restaurant building in Shoreline, Taqueria el Sabor won’t win any awards for snappy décor, but for flavors that pop, this casual Mexican restaurant gets a lot of attention.
 Expect cheap prices, unlimited horchata refills, a great salsa bar and reasonably priced and delicious Mexican food as far as the eye can see…or at least as far as the menu goes.

 Mezcaleria Oaxaca is owned by the same family that owns La Carta de Oaxaca.
 Consequently, expect great Oaxacan cuisine—so good that Mezcaleria Oaxaca has even received a nod from Travel + Leisure as one of the best Mexican restaurants in the U.S. Things not to miss?
 Try tortilla chips fried to order or an amazing black mole sauce over banana-leaf-wrapped tamales, pork ribs or chicken.